What means what?!?

 The local planning company you used for your Geotech and/or Stormwater Assessments are also likely to be able to take care of your surveying needs.
 It may sound daunting but employing a local planning company and a draughtsman will make the process very simple and Exeter Homes are at the end of the phone if you have any questions along the way!

 Once your Local Building Consent has been approved, we can deliver your new home to your site.
-Don’t forget, delivery from Exeter Homes is FREE!
+Please contact us for a delivery estimate.

 You will need to clearly mark out the location of your new home; you can either appoint a surveyor to do this (see Surveying above) or you can measure the position off your existing boundary pegs.